 Why we picked the PDP Afterglow AG 9+:

 PDP’s Afterglow AG 9+ is a solid headset and one that manages to make an impression at or around the $100 mark.
 Thanks to the mic’s detachable design, the AG 9+ can even work well as just a pair of headphones, handling both music and gameplay well.
 The mix can be a bit top-heavy at times, but the AG9+ is a great audio device overall.
 Unlike some wireless headsets, there’s little-to-no annoying wireless hum, which is especially welcome during quieter moments.

 While the aesthetics are less than subtle, the build quality is top-notch, providing a heft and sturdiness not normally found in headsets at this price range.
 We like the simple, smartly placed volume and mic controls, too.
 Perhaps most important is the comfort of the earcups and headband padding, feeling more like soft fabric upholstery than thin leather or polyester.
 This is crucial for those marathon gaming sessions.
 On that note, the AG9+ provides over 15 hours of battery life, which is an impressive charge for any wireless device, and there’s cool customizable LED lighting on the outside to make it look like you’re straight out of Tron.

 How we test

 Like we do for all the products we test, we put gaming headsets through the ringer.
-We judge based upon their audio performance, mic performance, wearability, and if necessary battery life and wireless connectivity.
-We play games of various sound experiences to ensure the headsets will sound great during frenetic action, as well as quieter moments.
+We judge based on a headset’s audio performance, mic performance, wearability, and if necessary battery life and wireless connectivity.
+We play games of various sound experiences to ensure the headsets will sound great during action-heavy gameplay, as well as quieter sections.
 We also listen to non-gaming audio and videos, including a selection of music from various genres at differing bit rates to discern whether the headsets perform well outside of a gaming context.

 To test mics, we record clips of ourselves speaking in quiet and loud environments, both with any noise canceling or enhancements toggled on and off.
 We use the headsets over multiple days, wearing them while gaming, watching videos, or listening to music to test the veracity of battery life claims and/or appraise their long-term wearability and comfort.